Clicky

 It’s fairly common for old content to still rank, even when it doesn’t provide value anymore.

-So identify what isn’t working and let it go.
+So identify what isn’t working and let it go to improve pages ranking.

 3. Changing The Internal Linking Of Your Website

-The general rule of thumb when it comes to internal linking is: don’t link duplicate content.
+The general rule of thumb when it comes to internal linking is: don’t link duplicate content or pages targeting the same or similar keywords.

 Your goal with internal linking should be a cohesive user experience, not hiding duplicate content or spamming out irrelevant keywords in an attempt to rank for them.